quail-ink/docs.quail.ink/docs/writer/obsidian-plugin.md

 ## Installing the Plugin

 Currently, Quail's Obsidian plugin cannot be found in the Obsidian plugin marketplace, so you need to manually install the plugin.
+Please follow these steps:

+1. Download the latest version of the plugin from the [GitHub release page](https://github.com/quail-ink/obsidian-quail/releases/)
+2. Unzip the downloaded file and you will see there is a "obsidian-quail" folder.
+3. Go to Obsidian's settings page and click on the "Community Plugins" tab.
+4. Click the "Folder" button at the right of the "Community Plugins" tab.
+A file view will appear.
+Copy the "obsidian-quail" folder into the file view.
+5. Restart Obsidian
+6. Go to "Community Plugins" tab and find the Quail plugin and click the "Enable" button.

+You may need to restart Obsidian again for the plugin to take effect.

-Please refer to the [plugin homepage](https://github.com/quail-ink/obsidian-quail) for installation instructions.
+Please refer to the [plugin homepage](https://github.com/quail-ink/obsidian-quail) for more installation instructions.

 ## Configuring the Plugin